External beta is live on iPhone via TestFlight. Southern California leads the public beta, and the waitlist is open everywhere.

 Join the waitlist before your county or table goes live.

-The walkthrough shows the posture.
+The walkthrough shows the flow.
 The waitlist is how PokerMeet decides where to expand next and how early hosts get onboarded.

 Address reveal only after approval and timing window